 "When one door of happiness closed, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us." - Helen Keller

-We found out on Clarissa’s 10th birthday just before Christmas 07’ that she has a stage 3 anaplastic astrocytoma located in the center of her brain.
+We found out on Clarissa’s 10th birthday just before Christmas '07 that she had a stage 3 anaplastic astrocytoma located in the center of her brain.
 Clarissa passed away 5 months later on May 23, 2008.
 We traveled 90 miles to Salt Lake City for 42 days of intense chemo and radiation without success.
 She amazed everyone with her courage, kindness and never once complained.
 It is an honor to be called her father as I learned more from her than she can ever imagine.
 We wish to thank everyone especially friends, family, employers and neighbors for your thoughts, prayers and kind acts.
 We also wish to thank the individuals and organizations of: Primary Children’s Hospital, Make-A-Wish Foundation, Macey’s, Associated Foods and Providence Elementary.
 Your acts of help and kindness have changed our lives for good.
 Clarissa loved golden retrievers and especially puppies.
 Clarissa loved to be outside.
 She loved to walk in the fields with Sheila, Ruby and me.
-She loved to garden and sell her home grown lettuce and our Jam & salsa at our local farmers markets.
+She loved to garden and sell her home grown lettuce and our Jam & salsa at our local farmers' markets.
 She is sorely missed and often thought of.

 The tenacity and wonderful demeanor of this 10 year was something to experience.
 Each spring our local elementary schools involve the kids in a 1 mile race named the “Wellsville Mile” It’s designed to promote health awareness and exercise.
 Clarissa was not to be denied and emphatically insisted that she run the race!
 Bound to her wheel chair, she asked us to stop the last 30 yards so she could walk to the finish line.
 With her mother’s arm extended, she walked the last 30 yards and crossed the finished line as an inspired crowd looked on.
 Hardly able to stand, sick, weak and swollen, she passed away in her parents arms a few days later.